NiloGregginz33/QMGRExperiments/README.md

 # If you cannot pay the amount listed in the IP penalties in the license, maximum damages will be sought after in relationship to your assets and any punitive damages

+# Matrix_ctc_000_v7 treats Deutsch-style CTC computation as an operational fixed-point workflow: a submitted problem is normalized into a canonical problem specification, mapped to a declared loop subsystem, update/channel, fixed-point self-consistency condition, observable/readout, and validation envelope, then executed or analyzed through backend-equivalent gate/circuit realizations that preserve the same DCTC invariants.
+Public outputs expose routing explanation, validation evidence, and timing metadata, while private solver mechanics and thresholds remain implementation details.
+This is an operational computing

 # Any distribution not authorized explicitly by manavnaik123@gmail.com is considered a breach of license and incurs the copyright penalties as well as the patent penalties

 # Some definitions are being cleared up